HomeLatest NewsGovernanceUS Prez Biden looks to mend sagging ties with France, meet Macron in Oct

 Australia has said it had decided to pursue nuclear submarines amid rising tensions with China, and it won the right to the technology as part of a new three-way alliance with the United States and Britain.

-During a visit to Washington last week, foreign policy chief Josep Borrell attempted to draw a line under the rift between France and the United States.
+During a visit to Washington last week, EU foreign policy chief Josep Borrell attempted to draw a line under the rift between France and the United States.

 Get the day's headlines from Tech Observer straight in your inbox